with-Eclipse/with-eclipse.github.io/index.md

 [New 2014 Survey](https://www.surveymonkey.com/s/eclipsecommunity2014) results will be later.

+But newer http://eclipse.org website is going to be quite different experience and focus.

 ### Words

 If you develop something on Eclipse platform, you are Eclipse [platform] developer.